This free article explores the implications of names for and in organisations and businesses.

 Derek Stockley is a relatively unique name (Google only identifies four of in over six billion people).

 Some would argue that you need a distinct and interesting name that commands attention.
 Seth Godin invented the concept of the 'purple cow' in his book of the same name.
-As he explains in : In Praise of the Purple Cow, your product/service or brand needs to stand out.
+As he explains it, your product/service or brand needs to stand out.
 It needs to be different.
 It needs to gain attention.

 Decisions you make about the naming of positions, products and organisations have an impact.
 The title given to a position can make a big difference to how it is perceived.
 Organisations can be named after an individual.
 Otherwise, a name which represents the product/features/benefits in a memorable way is good, remembering that the organisation's role and function may change over the years.